 I worked together with faculty and liaised with external experts, such as employers, to make sure that the curriculum prepares our students in the best way possible for their future professional challenges.
 In addition to continuous improvements, I have designed and implemented various major strategic reforms.
 I also ran a large pilot project around leadership, innovation, and collaboration (“Creative Complexity”).

 Introduction of English-taught programs

 One of the first projects I tackled after joining Frankfurt School in 2011 was to introduce program tracks entirely taught in English.
 We did this for two reasons: One, to be able to grow internationally and two to satisfy a demand from many German students who wished to study in English.
 In 2012, we launched two English tracks or Concentrations: International Management and Banking and Finance.

-In 2019, more than 30% of our BSc intake consisted of students with non-German nationality and three-quarters of our classes were taught in English.
+In 2019, more than 30% of our BSc intake consisted of students of non-German nationality, and three-quarters of our classes were taught in English.

 Reform of the Advanced Study Phase